queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 21,100

 Add 1 point of Slashing damage to all melee damage rolls.
-Advantage on Intimidation skill checks..
+Advantage on Intimidation skill checks.